 Music has undergone constant change throughout time, yet more rapidly in the 20th and 21st centuries.
-This course delivers two modules each involving skill development in Making and Responding, across the three dimensions of composing, performing and analysing repertoire.
-By the end of each semester, students will have developed a portfolio of original compositions created for a variety of media, gained performance experience in a live setting, and have created their own music magazine.
+This year-long course involves skill development in Making and Responding, across the three dimensions of composing, performing and analysing repertoire.
+By the end of each semester, students will have developed a portfolio of original compositions created for a variety of media and gained performance experience in a live setting.